CognitiveCityState/Cognitive-Commons/README.md

 >Urgent Release: In response to the recursive verification breakthrough of DeepSeekMath-V2, this proof-of-concept version was released early.
 The full documentation and use cases are being urgently refined, and the community is welcome to contribute!

+## 🚀 Online Experience
+This project has been deployed and is available for direct access at:http://101.200.137.245:8080

 Version Note: Currently in Beta (v0.1), it is a functional prototype version, and details will continue to be refined.
 Risk Warning: Due to the urgent release time, some code details have not been carefully reviewed, so it is recommended to only be tested in non-production environment.
 Future Optimization Plans: